The mathematics major is fun and rewarding and can lead to great jobs!

 - Introduction to Analysis (Mathematics 355)

 Depending on background, mathematics majors may place out of several of these core courses.
-Students who place out of Math 271/272 must replace the course with an additional mathematics course numbered 225 or higher.
-Students who place out of Math 350 or 355 must replace that course with an additional mathematics course numbered 300 or higher.
+Students who place out of Math 211 and/or 271/272 must replace those courses with an additional mathematics course numbered between 225 and 490.
+(For Math 211, that rule applies to students in the class of 2027 and above.)
+Students who place out of Math 350 and/or 355 must replace those courses with an additional mathematics course numbered between 300 and 490.
 (See details of this policy.)
 Mathematics majors may not apply a Pass grade* from an FGO or Pass/Fail option to any of the core courses required for the mathematics major, except by petition to the department.
 Similarly, honors students may not apply a Pass grade to any of the courses required for honors, except by petition to the department.

 *Mathematics and Statistics students may apply a Pass grade from an FGO or pass/fail option to any course taken in 2020-21 required for the Math or Stat majors (including core courses) with the following restrictions: no more than one Pass grade may be applied to the Math or Stat major per term (Fall 20, January 21, Spring 21), and at most two total Pass grades from Fall 20, January 21, or Spring 21, can be applied to the Math or Stat major.